Airborne Express Flight 827: Investigation

-Because of the aircraft experiencing icing (the NTSB could not determine the amount of ice that accumulated), it experienced a buffet 12 kn before the stall speed.
+Because of the aircraft experiencing icing, it experienced a buffet 12 kn before the stall speed.
 The FDR indicated that the aircraft had entered a real stall at 126 kn, four knots before the stall speed.
 The NTSB concluding that the icing, regardless of amount, (along with flight control rigging) did not contribute to the accident.

+Despite Captain Lemming's timely decision to terminate the stall test, he subsequently pulled back on the control column from five to ten degrees, allowing the aircraft to enter a real stall.
+The NTSB notes that he likely did this in an attempt to establish an appropriate pitch attitude and power setting.

-The flight crew were aware that they were in a stall, however, this was hampered due to the stick shaker failing to activate, and other factors caused the crew's situational awareness to be degraded.
-Despite checking the aircraft's maintenance records and reviewing Airborne Express' procedures for testing the stall warning system, the NTSB could not determine the cause for the stick shaker's failure.
-Due to the revised stall recovery procedure not having been fully implemented, captain Lemming made multiple incorrect flight control inputs by pulling up on the yoke, aggravating the situation further.
-These inputs did not meet Airborne Express FEF program guidelines.
-Captain Avery did not notice the incorrect flight control inputs made by captain Lemming, though he did attempt to instruct him to recover the airplane from the roll, but not how to recover from the stall.
+Captain Avery did not notice the incorrect flight control inputs made by captain Lemming, though he did attempt to instruct Lemming on how to recover the airplane from the roll, but not how to recover from the stall.
 In addition he did not enhance his instructions or take over control of the aircraft himself.
+The NTSB noted that since both pilots were captains, had manager positions at the airline, and had similar backgrounds, they would have difficulty challenging each other because of a lack of command authority.
+Captain Avery, as PIC, should have monitored and challenged captain Lemming's actions, but both his PIC and instructional roles were informal on the accident flight.

+According to both flight recorders and the recovered horizontal stabilizer trim jackscrew, Captain Lemming had trimmed the aircraft's horizontal stabilizer at 175 kn instead of the intended 184 kn.
+Airborne Express' procedures required the aircraft to be trimmed 1.5 kn before the stall speed.
+Despite the incorrect trim setting, the aircraft would still have been recoverable from the stall.
+The NTSB concluded that Captain Lemming's incorrect trimming of the horizontal stabilizer was not a factor in the accident.

-The NTSB was unable to determine the exact reasons for the breakdown in crew coordination, but stated that the most likely scenario was the fact that both pilots were captains, stating that captain Avery, as PIC should have monitored and challenged captain Lemming's actions.
-In addition, the flight crew's situational awareness that the aircraft was in a stall was short, as they were distracted by a compressor stall on the no. 2 engine and communications with ATC.
-The NTSB also stated that an angle of attack display on the flight deck could have helped the crew situational awareness.
+The NTSB examined N827AX's maintenance records and reviewed Airborne Express' procedures for testing the stall warning system, but could not determine why the stick shaker was inoperative during the accident flight.
+In addition, the flight crew's situational awareness that the aircraft was in a stall was short, as they were distracted by the compressor stall on the no. 2 engine and communications with ATC.
+The NTSB also stated that an angle of attack display on the flight deck could have helped the crew's situational awareness.
 The fact that the crew lacked a visual horizon at nighttime was another factor due to the aircraft being in instrument meteorological conditions (IMC) from the time the stall maneuver was performed until impact.

-Neither captain Avery nor captain Lemming had ever flown a DC-8 post modification on an FEF until December 21 (the initial FEF that was aborted), though the director of flight technical programs authorized Avery to serve as a pilot in command on post modification FEF's.
+Neither Captain Avery nor Captain Lemming had ever flown a DC-8 post modification on an FEF until December 21 (the initial FEF that was aborted), though the director of flight technical programs authorized Avery to serve as a pilot in command on post modification FEF's.

-The Federal Aviation Administration (FAA) was inexperienced with Airborne Express' FEF program and was not firm enough with fully incorporating the revised stall procedure into Airborne Express's training manuals.